Vertical Maximal Functions on Manifolds with Ends: Introduction

 \begin{thm} Let $m\in\mathbb{N}$.
 The following estimates on the gradient of the resolvent operator holds:

 and

 for all $ p\in [n^*, \infty]$.
 Moreover for some $c>0$

-for all $ p\in [n^*, \infty]$. \end{thm} The next statement is a maximal function version of the condition $(G_p)$.
-It is valid in the same range of $p$ except of weak-type $(1,1)$ for $L^1$. \begin{thm} On $L^p(\M)$ \begin{enumerate} \item[(a)] The vertical maximal operator $M_m^{res,\nabla}$ is bounded if and only if $1< p \le n^*$, that is,
+for all $ p\in [n^*, \infty]$. \end{thm} \begin{remark} Note that \eqref{sc1} and \eqref{sc2} are similar to the estimates valid for the standard Laplace operator on Euclidean space $\R^n$.
+However, from \eqref{szesc} and \eqref{szescNeg} it follows that for $t \ge 1$ the norm $ \|\;|{\sqrt t} \nabla (1+t\Delta)^{-1}|\;\|_{p \to p}$ is comparable to $ (\sqrt t)^{1-n^*/p}$ for $ p\in [n^*, \infty]$.
+For $p>n^*$ this asymptotic essentially differs from the standard Laplace operator behaviour. \end{remark} The next statement is a maximal function version of the condition $(G_p)$.
+It is valid in the same range of $p$ except of weak-type $(1,1)$ for $L^1$. \begin{thm} Assume that $\M$ is a manifold with ends defined in \eqref{DefManifold}.
+Then on $L^p(\M)$ \begin{enumerate} \item[(a)] The vertical maximal operator $M_m^{res,\nabla}$ is bounded if and only if $1< p \le n^*$, that is,

 if and only if $1<p \le n^*$ (for some constant $C>0$). \item[(b)] The horizontal maximal operator $M^{res,\Delta}_m$ is bounded for all $1<p \leq \infty$, that is,